Multilevel Paging in Operating System

-Multilevel Paging is a paging scheme which consist of two or more levels of page tables in a hierarchical manner.
+Multilevel Paging is a paging scheme that consists of two or more levels of page tables in a hierarchical manner.
 It is also known as hierarchical paging.
 The entries of the level 1 page table are pointers to a level 2 page table and entries of the level 2 page tables are pointers to a level 3 page table and so on.
-The entries of the last level page table are stores actual frame information.
-Level 1 contain single page table and address of that table is stored in PTBR (Page Table Base Register).
+The entries of the last level page table store actual frame information.
+Level 1 contains a single-page table and the address of that table is stored in PTBR (Page Table Base Register).

 Reference to actual page frame:

 - Reference to PTE in level 1 page table = PTBR value + Level 1 offset present in virtual address.

 - Reference to PTE in level 2 page table = Base address (present in Level 1 PTE) + Level 2 offset (present in VA).

 - Reference to PTE in level 3 page table= Base address (present in Level 2 PTE) + Level 3 offset (present in VA).